 This is the second time the notorious pair has stolen another couple's eggs in their desperation to be fathers.

-A Dutch queer penguin community has been set ablaze with some egg-napping drama after two gay lovers with a penchant for troublemaking stole a complete nest of eggs from another couple—who, by the way, happened to be a lesbian couple.
-This is the second time the notoriously paternal gay penguin couple at DierenPark Amersfoort in the Netherlands has made international headlines as their recent stint follows a similar incident last year when they took an egg from another penguin family, reports DutchNews.nl.
-Unfortunately, despite their desperation to raise a chick of their own, the duo remained childless and will most likely suffer the same fate this time around as well.
+A Dutch queer penguin community was set ablaze with some egg-napping drama after two gay lovers with a penchant for troublemaking stole a complete nest of eggs from another couple—who, by the way, happened to be a lesbian couple.
+This was the second time the notoriously paternal gay penguin couple at DierenPark Amersfoort in the Netherlands made international headlines.
+Their 2020 stint followed a similar incident the previous year when they took an egg from another penguin family, reports DutchNews.nl.
+Unfortunately, despite their desperation to raise a chick of their own, the duo remained childless and was likely to suffer the same fate the second time around as well.

 A pair of gay African penguins, who made headlines last year when they stole an egg from a heterosexual couple, have now stolen a lesbian couple’s nest, a Dutch zoo says. https://t.co/Q77UPAr3yv— NBC News (@NBCNews) October 24, 2020

 Unfortunately, zookeeper Sander Drost revealed that their parental dreams are likely to remain unfulfilled as the eggs are unlikely to hatch as they may not have been fertilized, given that they were laid by the lesbian couple.
 DierenPark Amersfoort announced the duo's antics on Twitter, writing: "Special news!
 Our park's penguin gay couple has taken an entire nest from a lesbian penguin couple this year.
 Homosexuality is more common in this bird species.
 Both birds nest on the eggs, alternately guarding the nest!"